Open-and-Sustainable/prismAId/README.md

 * * *

 ## Purpose
-prismAId harnesses the power of AI to streamline the process of extracting and managing data from scientific literature.
-This tool is designed to support researchers by providing a systematic, replicable approach to literature reviews, significantly reducing the time and effort required to gather and analyze data.
-By automating the extraction of information using customized prompts, prismAId ensures high accuracy and efficiency, enabling users to focus more on analysis and less on data processing.
+prismAId leverages advanced AI technology to optimize the extraction and management of data from scientific literature.
+It extracts a structured database of the specific information researchers seek from the literature.

+This tool is tailored to assist researchers by offering a simple-to-use, efficient, and replicable method for conducting literature reviews.
+No coding skills are required to use prismAId.

+By significantly reducing the time and effort needed for data collection and analysis, prismAId enhances research efficiency.
+Through the use of customized prompts, prismAId automates information extraction, ensuring high accuracy and reliability.
+By formalizing concepts and information extraction, prismAId allows for the first time ever 100% replicable systematic literature reviews.

 * * *